 Dive computers are one of the most vital parts of a diver’s equipment arsenal, and there is a vast array on the market, but by far the most-popular styles are both designed to sit comfortably on your wrist – either wristwatch-style or just wrist-mounted.
 Aqua Lung boasts a wide array of computers sitting within these formats, and below we showcase four of them.
+Also check out 5 Best Wristwatch Dive Computers

-WRISTWATCH DIVE COMPUTER
+WRISTWATCH DIVE COMPUTERS

 The i200C represents fantastic value for money for a well-equipped and durable wristwatch-style unit.
 It uses the tried-and-tested Z+ algorithm, and has a segmented LCD display, which is easy to read – for low-light conditions, it has a push-button-activated back light, which is handy on night dives.